navyanshmahla/SAMed-mod/README.md

 ```
 Make sure to add the correct relative paths to the datasets and lists.

-You can adjust the arguments, there are bunch of arguments there in `train.py` file of the root project directory.
+Train script arguments are present in `train.py` file.
+You should try your experiments changing the required arguments (hyperparams) for knowing the optimised hyperparams during training.
+A few of those include epochs, iterations, learning rate, batch size, number of classes, image size, LoRA rank, etc.

 ## Running Inference

 Inferences can be easily run on Synapse multi organ dataset.
-But the inference requiring other datasets cannot be simply use the `test.py` because of different classes and modalities.
+But the inference requiring other datasets cannot simply use the `test.py` because of different classes and modalities.

 ## To Do